 This implies that gadgets must hold fast to a specific order to communicate with another gadget, reader, etc. It can be said that the innovation utilized in NFC is based on older Radio-frequency identification (RFID) proposition, which utilized electromagnetic induction to transmit the data.

 We know that nowadays huge brands such as Apple, Samsung & Google have NFC.
 But you can also check your mobile has NFC or not!

 The first mobile was the Nokia 6131 which was compatible with NFC and it was introduced in 2006.

 What are the Pros and Cons of NFC?

 While Near Field Communication is a fascinating technology, it is imperative to comprehend its pros and cons.
 Before integrating this gadget into a business or personal use.

-So, let us conclude what are its advantages and disadvantages.
+So, let us conclude what are NFC advantages and disadvantages.

 Advantages are as follow:

 Nowadays almost every smartphone comes with NFC technology inbuilt.
 So, they can be used in making payment via wallet, debit card, credit card, etc. You can make direct payment and all you have to do is wave your card from a very short distance and that is it!
 It is done!